ByunTaeyeon02/IndividualCS161/docs/expert_users/README.md

 	- Download VS Code and open the project inside the previously selected folder
 	- cd into dev
 	- Instal things like Flask and Python if you don’t have it on your machine
-	- cd into /server and run the server by typing
-		- python app.py
-  		- Other dependencies (Install if needed):
-		    - pip install cachelib
-		    - pip install flask-session
-		    - pip install flask-cors
-		    - pip install flask flask-login flask-sqlalchemy
 	- cd into /client and run
 		- Install node.js
 			- npm install (install npm on machine)
   			- npm install -D tailwindcss@latest postcss@latest
     			- npm install -D autoprefixer
+      			- npm i -D @sveltejs/adapter-static
 		- npm run build (to check and make sure there’s no error with the svelte code)
-		- npm run dev (to see the website)
+		- npm run dev (to see the website not connected to the backend)
 			- Once this is run it will give you a local host link
 			- Paste and enter that link into the internet browser
+   			- THIS IS NOT CONNECTED TO THE BACKEND
+	- cd into /server and run the server by typing
+		- python app.py
+  			- This will give you a link to the website (Connected to the backend)
+     			- Run this if you want to see the most updated version of the project
+  		- Other dependencies (Install if needed):
+		    - pip install cachelib
+		    - pip install flask-session
+		    - pip install flask-cors
+		    - pip install flask flask-login flask-sqlalchemy